 - Resume detailing academic achievement and extra-curricular activities

-- Interview panel to include three to five people
+- The interview panel will include two to five people

 - Davis-Bahcall Scholars will be chosen by mid-March